Codeplain-ai/plain2code_client/Plain-language-specification.md

   - The App shouldn't show logging output in the console output (neither in stdout nor stderr).
 ```

+Acceptance tests extend **conformance tests**.
+The acceptance tests are implemented according to the ***Test Requirements:*** specification (see next section).

 ## Test Requirements

 The `***Test Requirements:***` specification is a list of instructions that steer implementation of conformance tests and provide details of testing environment.

+**Conformance tests** is the generated code used to verify that the functional requirement is implemented according to the specification.

 Here's an example specification of test requirements.